-The Companions Program at Canisius High School offers the student an opportunity to respond to the Ignatian call to service.
+The Companions program is for Canisius High School juniors.
+It offers each student an opportunity to respond to the Ignatian call to service.
 He is invited to grow in self-knowledge through an experience of service to and solidarity with the marginalized.
 A personal encounter with communities and individuals bearing the weight of poverty, weakness, and financial dependence challenges a young man to understand these conditions while acknowledging the poverty implicit in his own weaknesses, shortcomings, and dependence.
 Likewise, the companionship of this encounter affirms the goodness and potential implicit in his strengths.
 Drawing upon four central components of community, spirituality, justice, and simple living, Companions engages the Gospel message while challenging the student to embrace struggle and discomfort in an unfamiliar context.
 The program seeks to foster an ongoing desire to serve the needs of the other, coupled with a lifelong commitment to justice.

 - Develop an understanding of what community provides & requires

 - Increase awareness of the needs of others by reducing the focus on the self

 - Appreciate & develop gifts & strengths

 - Develop and deepen understanding of Christ and His message

 - Understand the connection between spirituality and religion